 Carton Craft Supply Listed by qilin Ransomware Group

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the incident as a classic ransomware deployment followed by data theft.
-The qilin group published a listing for Carton Craft Supply on its dark-web leak portal, confirming that internal files had been taken.
+The qilin group published a listing for Carton Craft Supply on its dark-web leak portal, claiming that internal files had been taken.
 No specific volume of records or exact list of exposed data types has been publicly detailed.
 The listing appeared on May 28, 2026, consistent with the group’s typical practice of announcing victims after exfiltration but before or during ransom negotiations.

 Why This Matters for You and Your Family